 A number of FMOs have blogs and podcasts to relay important information within the market.
 These topics can include compliance updates, new products, helpful, year-round tips for selling insurance and much more!
 Additionally, FMOs will often inform you of market changes, such as a new carrier in your state becoming available, product rates decreasing, or the expansion of a network or service area.

 Another way we distribute information to agents is through webinars!
-Our company president, Craig Ritter, annually hosts his State of the Senior Market, which includes news on Medicare regulation, enrollment statistics, and trends within the industry!
+Our CEO, Craig Ritter, annually hosts his State of the Senior Market, which includes news on Medicare regulation, enrollment statistics, and trends within the industry!

 FMOs that view their relationships with agents as true partnerships are driven to provide tools and services to assist them with all aspects of their businesses, including contracts, marketing dollars, commissions, education, technology and back-office support.